 Our liaison offices in Berlin, Brussels, Washington, Moscow, Brasília and Beijing are key touchpoints between the company and political stakeholders.
 We publish details of costs, employee numbers and any of the other statistics required in each country in the transparency registers of the European institutions and the U.S. Congress.
 Bayer goes far beyond the statutory requirements in doing so.
 For instance, the Group also publishes data for countries such as Germany where there is no legal publication requirement.In 2018, the costs incurred at the liaison offices (excluding the acquired agriculture business) totaled approximately €1.31 million in Berlin, Germany; €3.3 million in Brussels, Belgium; €7 million in Washington, United States; €0.33 million in Moscow, Russia; €0.35 million in Brasília, Brazil; and €0.98 million in Beijing, China.

-In keeping with our Group Regulation, we have committed not to make any direct donations to political parties, politicians or candidates for political office.
-However, some associations to which we belong make donations on their own initiative, in compliance with statutory regulations.
+As set out in our corporate policy on responsible lobbying, we did not make any direct donations to political parties, politicians or candidates for political office in 2018.
+Some associations of which the Group is a member make donations on their own initiative, in compliance with statutory regulations.

-In the United States, a number of employees use the Bayer Corporation Political Action Committee (BayPac) to make private donations supporting candidates for congressional office.
-Political action committees in the United States are government-regulated, legally independent employee groups.
-In the United States, companies are legally prohibited from donating to political candidates directly.
-Consequently, such donations are not donations made by the company.
-The BayPac contributions are regularly reported to the u.s. Federal Election Commission and can be viewed on its website.
+In the United States, where corporate donations are prohibited by law for federal elections and in many cases also state and local elections, some employees use the Bayer Corporation Political Action Committee (BayPac) to support legislative candidates through private donations.
+Political action committees are state-regulated, legally independent employee groups.
+The private donations made by BayPac are regularly reported to the U.S. Federal Election Commission and can be viewed on its website.